homes32/pebakery-docs/Commands/System/SetLocal.md

 # System,SetLocal

-Starts localization of variables within a plugin.
+Starts localization of variables within a script.

 Localized variables contain a copy of their original value and any further modifications are isolated until a matching `System,EndLocal` command is encountered or the end of the current [Section] is reached.